-Shinsegae, a Korean corporation, founded Paju Premium Outlets, which is now Korea’s second Premium Outlet Center popular for shopping.
+Shinsegae, a Korean corporation, founded Paju Premium Outlets, now Korea’s second Premium Outlet Center, popular for shopping.
 It’s very easy to visit this outlet, which is only an hour’s drive from Seoul.
 Shopping at this outlet is the most convenient as they have tried covering all kinds of shopping items under one roof.
 The outlet contains 165 shops and a food court with a massive seating area capable of accommodating around 600 individuals, about 20 different restaurants, and cute Korean cafes.
 You find shopping brands like Nine West and Vans for shoes; GAP, Bean Pole, Polo, etc., for casual wear; Nike and Adidas for sportswear.
 You also have premium clothing brands like Armani Store, Marc Jacobs, Hugo Boss, and much more.

 9,856 total views, 6 views today